 by Djinn

 I saw my Kathryn again today.
-It has been so long that I almost thought I
+It's been so long that I almost thought I'd

-The long hair pulled into a neat bun, the expression confident but
+hair pulled into a neat bun, the expression confident but lacking the

-lacking the combination of arrogance and exhaustion she wears now, the eyes
+combination of arrogance and exhaustion she wears now, the eyes still capable

 It was like a gift to hold